Lucie-KCZ/Community_phylogeography/README.md

 Note: Some records were excluded from the community data where identification did not reach the species level.
 This exclusion accounts for 438 occurrences, out of a total of over 33,700 occurrences, spread across 9,100+ locations.

-Note: All life stages have been kept, based on the assumption that the presence of eggs or tadpoles implies the existence of adults capable of reproduction.
+Note: All life stages have been kept, based on the assumption that the presence of eggs or tadpoles implies the presence of adults capable of reproduction.

 Note: Additional databases will follow this structure, although some data might be missing.